the19thpirate/Data-Science-Portfolio/README.md

      * Numpy and Pandas

 - **Problem Statement, Analysis & Findings**:
-     - Majority of investors face the problem of managing their portfolio and lose a lot of time in making decisions due to which would rather be used for finding better positions in the markets.
+     - Majority of investors face the problem of managing their portfolio and lose a lot of time in making decisions which would can be used for finding better positions in the markets.
-     - This tool allows the user to visualise their stock portfolio and other attributes which assist in making decisions on managing their portfolio.
+     - This tool allows the user to visualise their stock portfolio and gives other attributes which assist in making decisions on managing their portfolio.
      - (Note : This is made only for personal use and for learning GUI design.
 The Stock Details which are being showcased in this project are random stocks and  **SHOULD NOT BE TAKEN AS INVESTMENT ADVICE**)